Kevin Conroy, a defining voice of Batman, dies at 66

 AP Film Writer

-NEW YORK (AP) — Kevin Conroy, the prolific voice actor whose gravely delivery on “Batman: The Animated Series” was — for many Batman fans — the definite sound of the Caped Crusader, has died at 66.
+NEW YORK (AP) — Kevin Conroy, the prolific voice actor whose gravely delivery on “Batman: The Animated Series” was for many Batman fans the definitive sound of the Caped Crusader, has died at 66.

 Conroy died Thursday after a battle with cancer, series producer Warner Bros. announced Friday.